IOCCC image by Matt Zucker

 ASCII whitespace includes ASCII tab, ASCII space, ASCII newline, ASCII formfeed, and ASCII carriage return.

 When ‘;’, ‘{’ or ‘}’ are within a C string, they may still not be counted by the IOCCC size tool.
-This is a feature, not a bug!

-In cases where the above summary and the algorithm implemented by the IOCCC size tool iocccsize(1) conflict, the algorithm implemented by the current version of iocccsize(1) is preferred by the IOCCC judges.
+In cases where the above summary and the algorithm implemented by iocccsize(1) conflict, the algorithm implemented by the minimum required version of iocccsize(1) is preferred by the Judges.

-In other words, make sure iocccsize does not flag any issues with your prog.c.
+Make sure iocccsize does not flag any issues with your prog.c.

-Yes Virginia, that is a hint!
+Yes Virginia, the previous guideline sentence is an important hint!

 Jump to: top